 Apple Brings Steve Jobs Home

-to acquire NeXT Software Inc. for $400 million, reuniting Apple with its co-founder, Steve Jobs.
+(Dec.
+21) Stunning the computer industry, Apple Computer Inc. has agreed to acquire NeXT Software Inc. for $400 million, reuniting Apple with its co-founder, Steve Jobs.

-"The acquisition," says Kourosh Karimkhany of the Reuter News Service, "will give Apple the software technology it needs to revamp the Macintosh personal computer, which has lost much of its technological luster to PCs running software from Microsoft C
+"The acquisition," says Kourosh Karimkhany of the Reuter News Service, "will give Apple the software technology it needs to revamp the Macintosh personal computer, which has lost much of its technological luster to PCs running software from Microsoft Corp."

 At Apple's Cupertino, California, headquarters, Jobs told the wire service, "The Mac has provided the innovation that the industry has been feeding off for the last 10 years.
 It's time for someone to come up with innovation to drive the industry forward.
-Who better than Appl
+Who better than Apple?"

-Jobs, who founded Apple with Steve Wozniak in his garage 20 years ago, led A
+Jobs, who founded Apple with Steve Wozniak in his garage 20 years ago, led Apple through its early years until he was fired by the company's board in 1985.

 Apple now will pay $350 million, mostly in cash and a little stock, for Redwood City, California, NeXT, and will pay off NeXT's $50 million debt.